yezixbei/WeeWaze/README.md

-# WeeWaze: Traffic Visualization from SFMTA
+# WeeWaze: Traffic Visualizations from the SFMTA

 ## Introduction

 The economic cost of traffic congestion exceeds $500 billion a year; having access to fine-grained historical traffic patterns is useful for running prediction algorithms.

-I worked on WeeWaze as a data engineering fellow at Insight Data Science.
-The purpose is to translate approximately 87GB of GPS logs from SFMTA into a format that can be used to dynamically generate historical traffic patterns in San Francisco given an arbitary time range.
-I built a data pipeline that supports ad hoc queries, an SPA (single page application) that interacts with the user, and a REST API that interfaces with the entire dataset post transformation.
+WeeWaze was a project for Insight Data Science, to translate approximately 87GB of GPS logs from SFMTA into a format that can be used to dynamically generate historical traffic patterns in San Francisco, given an arbitary time range.
+It includes a data pipeline that supports ad hoc queries, an SPA (single page application) that interacts with the user, and a REST API that interfaces with the entire dataset post transformation.
 Take a look at the API inside [root/app_public](https://github.com/yezixbei/WeeWaze/tree/master/app_api).

 ![weewaze_front_page](app_public/src/assets/pics/weewaze_front_page.png)